nufeb/NUFEB/README.md

-NUFEB is an open source tool for modelling and simulating microbial communities.
+NUFEB (Newcastle University Frontier in Engineering Biology) is an open source tool for 3D individual-based simulation of microbial communities.
-The tool is based on the Individual-based Modelling (IbM) approach, where microbes are represented as discrete units and their behaviour changes over time due to a variety of processes.

-NUFEB is built on top of the molecular dynamics simulator LAMMPS (as a LAMMPS' user package), extended with IbM features.
+NUFEB is built on top of the molecular dynamic simulator [LAMMPS](https://lammps.sandia.gov), and extended with features for microbial modelling.
+As a result, NUFEB has the realistic explicit models of biological, chemical and physical processes.
+The current implementation takes full advantage of the LAMMPS parallel infrastructure, allowing for massive parallel simulations on CPU-based systems.
-A wide range of biological, physical and chemical processes are implemented to explicitly model microbial systems.

-NUFEB is a freely-available open-source code, distributed under the terms of the GNU Public License.

-NUFEB development has been funded by the UK’s EPSRC EP/K039083/1 Newcastle University Frontiers in Engineering Biology (NUFEB) project.
+NUFEB is distributed under the terms of the GNU Public License.
+The development has been funded by the UK’s EPSRC EP/K039083/1 Frontiers in Engineering Biology project.

 Installation guide, tutorial, example videos, and more details can be found in [NUFEB Wiki page](https://github.com/nufeb/NUFEB/wiki) and
 [User Manual](https://github.com/nufeb/NUFEB/tree/master/doc)